HuaizhengZhang/AI-System-School/README.md

 - MindsDB: MindsDB's goal is to make it very simple for developers to use the power of artificial neural networks in their projects [[GitHub]](https://github.com/mindsdb/mindsdb)
 - PAI: OpenPAI is an open source platform that provides complete AI model training and resource management capabilities. [[Microsoft Project]](https://github.com/Microsoft/pai#resources)
 - Bistro: Scheduling Data-Parallel Jobs Against Live Production Systems [[Facebook Project]](https://github.com/facebook/bistro)
-- Osquery is a SQL powered operating system instrumentation, monitoring, and analytics framework. [[Facebook Project]](https://osquery.io/)
-- Seldon: Sheldon Core is an open source platform for deploying machine learning models on a Kubernetes cluster.[[GitHub]](https://github.com/SeldonIO/seldon-core)
-- Kubeflow: Kubeflow is a machine learning (ML) toolkit that is dedicated to making deployments of ML workflows on Kubernetes simple, portable, and scalable. [[GitHub]](https://github.com/kubeflow/pipelines)
-- Polytaxon: A platform for reproducible and scalable machine learning and deep learning on kubernetes. [[GitHub]](https://github.com/polyaxon/polyaxon)

 ## Data Processing
 - Kedro is a workflow development tool that helps you build data pipelines that are robust, scalable, deployable, reproducible and versioned. [[GitHub]](https://github.com/quantumblacklabs/kedro)